 Early one morning, my toddler son and I were making toast in a toaster oven.
 He was eagerly standing on a chair to see, learn and experience “toast”.
-I talked him through it, showing him the bread, placing it on the rack, and turning on the toaster oven.
+I talked him through it, showing him the bread, placing it on the rack, pushing it inside and turning on the toaster oven.

-As mothers sometimes do, I told my son not to touch the oven or rack as it is now getting ‘hot’.
+I told my son not to touch the oven or rack as it is now getting ‘hot’.
 This was a word I used many times to him.
 I pointed at the glowing red coils inside the oven which are heating up, telling him it was now very hot.
 He was fascinated.
-We had butter and raspberry jelly waiting for the golden bread.

-What I saw when I turned the corner was my son, still standing on his chair, holding his pointer finger up in the air… he had burned it.
+What I saw when I turned the corner was my son, still standing on his chair, holding his pointer finger up in the air… burning his finger tip..

-He had opened the door and touches the rack the toast was laying on, burned his finger.
+He had opened the door and touched the rack the toast was laying on.
 He looked at me with open eyes.
 He was not crying or complaining, just observing and wanting answers.

 So many times we walk in to situations where we must fully experience all that we can in order to get all the information we need to move forward.
 It does not matter who said what warning; a person will do as they need to.
 This is the nature of learning.

 After something has happened, especially with children, this is the time for sharing the truth about what we can about the situation.
 Share your own unique knowledge and experience.
 It is time to explain in clear adult words.
-It is a time to be kind and have the child talk about the experience.
+It is a time to be kind and have the child talk about what they experienced.
 What children receive out of something gone a bit wrong is very valuable.
 It is how we all learn, naturally.